Frequently asked questions about health insurance coverage options in Florida

 Read more about short-term health coverage in Florida.

-As of March 2021, there were more than 4.7 million Florida residents enrolled in Medicare.
+As of mid-2022, there were nearly 4.9 million Florida residents enrolled in Medicare.
 Most are eligible because they’re at least 65 years of age.
-But 13% of Florida Medicare beneficiaries are under 65, and are eligible because of a disability that’s lasted at least two years, or ALS, or end-stage renal disease.
+But a little more than 10% of Florida Medicare beneficiaries are under 65, and are eligible because of a disability that’s lasted at least two years, or ALS, or end-stage renal disease.

 Learn more about Medicare enrollment in Florida, including the state’s rules for Medigap plans.